OMKARNPATIL/OMKARNPATIL/README.md

 - 👋 Hi, I’m @OMKARNPATIL
-- 👀 I’m interested in web devloper
+- 👀 I’m interested in AUTOMATION TEST ENGINEER
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...